leprechaunne/Python/Chapter 1/README.md

 Introduction to classes
 ### ex41.py
 Not honestly too sure what this one does.
 It's overly convoluted and the author provides no comments, making it the perfect example of what not to do with code.
+### ex42.py
+Doesn't do anything, but demonstrates class heirarchy.
 ### ex43.py
 Very fleshed out TBA with separate classes.